 Install fresh air ventilation inlets away from contamination sources.

 - Install air inlets at least 10 feet away from all contamination source terminations.
-Install air inlets in the wall at least 3 feet away from dryer exhausts and contamination sources that exit through the roof (as required by ENERGY STAR Certified Homes).
+Install air inlets in the wall at least 3 feet away from dryer exhausts and contamination sources that exit through the roof (as required by ENERGY STAR Single-Family New Homes).

-- Install air inlets at least 2 feet above grade or above the roof deck in Climate Zones 1—3 and at least 4 feet above grade or above the roof deck in Climate Zones 4—8 (as required by ENERGY STAR Certified Homes).
+- Install air inlets at least 2 feet above grade or above the roof deck (as required by ENERGY STAR Single-Family New Homes).
 Note: it is easier to install an air inlet at the gable end of the house than to try to lift it off the roof 2 to 4 feet.